SamuraiWTF/samuraiwtf/README.md

 This project includes and uses the [Samurai Katana][samurai-katana-url] project to manage installation and running of tools and targets in the virtual environment.

+**Reference Implementation**
+Currently the reference implementation for this project is built on top of Ubuntu 20.04 (look in the ubuntu-20 subfolder).

 **Want to chat with us?
 Join us in either the OWASP Slack #project-samuraiwtf channel.**

 **Want to Contribute?
 See [here](#Contributors)**